howardroark/grav-base/ops/web/files/instructions.md

 Once in your project's directory you can run `vagrant up`

-Any changes you push to the `master` branch will automatically be deployed.
-As well, any changes made in the Grav admin panel will be available to pull.
+Any changes you push to the `master` branch will automatically be deployed and, any changes made in the Grav admin panel will be available to pull.